fangyuanmao/EMAG2-Completion/README.md

 Our code is built upon [RePaint](https://github.com/andreas128/RePaint) and [guided-diffuion](https://github.com/openai/guided-diffusion.git).
 We thank the authors for their excellent work.

-If you have any question, feel free to contact with fymao@zju.edu.cn or fangyuanmaocs@gmail.com .
+If you have any question, feel free to contact fymao@zju.edu.cn or fangyuanmaocs@gmail.com .